Family offers reward to locate missing Clarendon senior citizen

 Since Thompson’s disappearance was reported to the Lionel Town Police Station within the same week of the incident, his family has organised many search parties with the help of residents to locate him.

 “He is well known in the community.
-I mean he is not married, doesn't have any children but he takes cares of everybody's child like is just his children,” said Hinds.
+I mean he is not married, doesn’t have any children but he takes care of everybody’s child like is just his children,” said Hinds.

 Hinds, who lives in Manchester, said that he has visited Lionel Town as much as he can when not at work, and has even flown a drone over the area where Thompson was reported to be seen last, but he has come up without success.